HYAR7E/ANN/machines/README.md

     LOTR 3           3.92321075      2.51720193      4.11061383
     Gladiator        0.10316995      6.74833901     -4.00505343
     Titanic         -0.97646029      3.25474524     -5.59606865
-    Glitter         -4.44685751     -2.81563804     -2.91540988
+    Kimi no nawa         -4.44685751     -2.81563804     -2.91540988

 Note that the first hidden unit seems to correspond to the Oscar winners, and the second hidden unit seems to correspond to the SF/fantasy movies, just as we were hoping.

-What happens if we give the RBM a new user, George, who has (Harry Potter = 0, Avatar = 0, LOTR 3 = 0, Gladiator = 1, Titanic = 1, Glitter = 0) as his preferences?
+What happens if we give the RBM a new user, George, who has (Harry Potter = 0, Avatar = 0, LOTR 3 = 0, Gladiator = 1, Titanic = 1, Kimi no nawa = 0) as his preferences?
 It turns the Oscar winners unit on (but not the SF/fantasy unit), correctly guessing that George probably likes movies that are Oscar winners.

 What happens if we activate only the SF/fantasy unit, and run the RBM a bunch of different times?
 In my trials, it turned on Harry Potter, Avatar, and LOTR 3 three times; it turned on Avatar and LOTR 3, but not Harry Potter, once; and it turned on Harry Potter and LOTR 3, but not Avatar, twice.
 Note that, based on our training examples, these generated preferences do indeed match what we might expect real SF/fantasy fans want to watch.